 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around June 13, 2023.
 This date is subject to change due to shipping delays beyond our control.

-For readers of Hidden Valley Road and Patient H.M., a harrowing exploration of violence against children and its psychological and political consequences, from the author of The Unfit Heiress.
+For readers of Hidden Valley Road and Patient H.M., an “intimate and compassionate portrait” (Grace M. Cho) of the Genain quadruplets, the harrowing violence they experienced, and its psychological and political consequences.

 In 1954, researchers at the newly formed National Institute of Mental Health set out to study the genetics of schizophrenia.
 When they got word that four 24-year-old identical quadruplets in Lansing, Michigan, had all been diagnosed with the mental illness, they could hardly believe their ears.
 Here was incontrovertible proof of hereditary transmission and, thus, a chance to bring international fame to their fledgling institution.